top of page

 Identification and prevention of shading on rooftop solar systems

-The issue of shading is painful for a significant percentage of owners of rooftop photovoltaic systems.
-Often it's a permanent shading from nearby buildings or parts of a building, while sometimes it's a shade created as a result of unbridled growth of vegetation and trees next to the facility.
-Besides structural shading analysis prior to system installation, there is no comprehensive solution to shading issues, so each case must be handled individually, from identification to finding a solution.
+The issue of shading is painful for a significant percentage of rooftop photovoltaic developers and operators.
+Often it's a permanent rooftop shading from nearby buildings or parts of the building's roof, while sometimes it is a shade created as a result of unbridled growth of vegetation and trees next to the facility.
+Besides structural shading analysis prior to solar system installation, there is no comprehensive solution to detect newly occurring shading issues, so each case is conventionally handled individually, from manual identification to finding a custom solution.
+A comprehensive tool to detect new shading issues in rooftop PV systems may dramatically increase the efficiency of identification and prevention and such automation tool can come as part of performance analytics package.

 Rooftop solar array shaded by vegitation